Paragon Systems

-Paragon Systems Inc. is a United States-based private security and investigation firm, and is headquartered in Herndon, VA.
+Paragon Systems Inc. is a United States-based private security and investigation firm headquartered in Herndon, Virginia.
 Paragon Systems is a subsidiary of Securitas.
-As of January 1, 2008 Paragon Systems had received contracts totaling $363 million.

 Overview

 In April 2008, Paragon Systems was awarded a $56 million contract from the United States Department of Homeland Security.
 Paragon took over the contract from USProtect and provided security services for federal government facilities.

-In December 2006, Paragon Systems reportedly lost accountability of four Glock 23 pistols from their armory at the DHS headquarters facility.
-Federal Security Officers Go on Strike in Dallas.
+In December 2006, the company reportedly lost accountability of four Glock 23 pistols from their armory at the DHS headquarters facility.

+In 2016 employees at Paragon Systems went on strike with employees citing ”work rules” as the reason.

+In November 2024, the company settled a $52 million lawsuit with the United States Department of Justice for their participation in a kickback scheme.